XTAIN/deutschepost-portokasse/README.md

 ## Client for Deutsche Post Portokasse

+This package adds the missing functionality from Deutsche Post SOAP API to also load the Portokasse and to list the transactions.

 ## Installation

 The package is available via Composer.
 To install the latest version from Packagist, run: